chiropractic adjustment for back pain

 Palmer’s chiropractic contended with widespread skepticism, often intersecting with the legal and scientific standards of the time.
 Initially, chiropractors faced numerous challenges, including arrest for practicing medicine without a license.
 The road to legitimacy was fraught with trials and tribulations, yet it marked the beginning of a healthcare revolution.

-Key takeaway: The origins of chiropractic highlight a radical departure from conventional medicine, based on a theory of innate intelligence that would shape the profession’s future.
+Key takeaway: The origins of chiropractic highlighted a departure from conventional medicine, based on a theory of innate intelligence that would shape the profession’s future.

 Key takeaway: The Palmer family and other key figures helped to institutionalize chiropractic, laying the foundation for its professionalization and wider societal acceptance.